10 Casia Street

 The VA Caribbean Healthcare System has various specialized services that are unique in Puerto Rico.
 The facilities comprise programs such as: Open Heart Surgery, Rehabilitation, Spinal Cord Injury, Nursing Home, Hospital Based Care, Day Treatment Center, Alcohol and Drug Dependence Treatment, a Post Traumatic Stress Disorder program, Pulmonary Function and an Immunology Evaluation Clinic for HIV positive patients, among others.
 This facility serves also as a Cancer Center.
 Compensation and pension examinations are performed at the SJVAMC.
 There is a Counseling program and Veteran Readjustment Counseling Centers located in San Juan, Arecibo, Ponce and in both, St. Thomas and St. Croix of the U.S. Virgin Islands.

 The San Juan VA Medical Center is the largest federal medical facility in Puerto Rico and serves the entire Caribbean Basin.
-In military terms, and especially considering the volatility and proximity of Latin American countries such as Colombia, Cuba, El Salvador, Honduras, Dominican Republic and Nicaragua, Puerto Rico has assumed increasing importance for the Department of Defense as a result of the departure of the United States from the Panama Canal Zone.
-The only military base with significant inpatient care facilities in the Caribbean is the Roosevelt Roads Naval hospital which operates approximately 40 acute care beds, about half of which are in OB/GYN and Pediatrics.
-Consequently, the San Juan VAMC has comprehensive VA/DOD sharing agreements with the Naval Hospital and with the U.S. Army Health Clinic in Ft.
+In military terms, and especially considering the proximity of Latin American countries such as Colombia, Cuba, El Salvador, Honduras, Dominican Republic and Nicaragua, Puerto Rico has assumed increasing importance for the Department of Defense as a result of the departure of the United States from the Panama Canal Zone and from the Roosevelt Roads Naval Base.
+Consequently, the San Juan VAMC has comprehensive VA/DOD sharing agreements with the U.S. Army Health Clinic in Ft.
 Buchanan, which has no inpatient facility.
-This latter agreement helps take care of regular Army, Reserve and National Guard components.
+This agreement helps take care of regular Army, Reserve and National Guard components.